TheMarlboroMan/ascript/README.md

 	- fail

 ascript runs in a single thread: an infinite loop will freeze the calling environment unless "yield" is used!.

+There's no for or while loops.
+All loops expect to have some if clause that breaks (or yield and loop forever).

 ####yielding functions